 The British went to the extent of enacting infamous law – Act XI of 1860, which made breach of contract on the part of ryots a criminal offence.

-This brought to the fore that, even though the ryots owned the land, they only had tenancy rights over the land.
+This act passed on April 21st, 1860, brought to the fore that, even though the ryots owned the land, they only had tenancy rights over the land.
 They were infact bonded labourers, for if they did not grow indigo, they could be jailed.

 Sisir Kumar Ghosh